Airport Terminal Switch

-Sounds good, you might think, and ask the helpful airport employee to get you a legitimate taxi.
-He makes another call and has a taxi for you in no time.
+It sounds good; you might think, and ask the helpful airport employee to get you a legitimate taxi.
+He makes another call and has a cab for you in no time.
 You tip him a dollar and off you go.

-In reality, he is the scammer in this whole thing: he lied to you about Terminal 2 being 20 minutes away, asked for the shuttle phone number but called a different one, had a fake conversation about the highway accident and the shuttle being late – not to mention his suggestion of getting a taxi and getting a refund.
+In reality, the airport employee is the scammer in this whole thing.
+He lied to you about Terminal 2 being 20 minutes away, asked for the shuttle phone number but called a different one, had a fake conversation about the highway accident and the shuttle being late – not to mention his suggestion of getting a taxi and getting a refund.

 How to avoid: